Donna Davis Reddix, JD

 Standards and Training Council (GA POST) certification.

-Vanessa joined the Office of Institutional Equity in August 2017 with 25 years of
+McKenna joined the Office of Institutional Equity in January 2019.
+With years of experience

 Chris Griffin, JD, MSCM